Daniel Purvis: 2015

-Purvis was chosen to be part of the British men's team at the 2015 European Artistic Gymnastics Championships in Montpelier, where he won his second European all-around bronze medal.
+Purvis was chosen to be part of the British men's team at the 2015 European Artistic Gymnastics Championships in Montpellier, where he won his second European all-around bronze medal.

 In 2015 Purvis was given a berth to compete for Great Britain at the World Gymnastics Championships.
 Performing solid routines on all six events, Daniel helped the team qualify for a spot at the 2016 Olympic Games.
 He also qualified in 3rd for the men's all-around final ahead of British teammates Max Whitlock and Nile Wilson.
-On 29 October the British team went through all 18 routines without any falls, with Purvis and Whitlock anchoring the team's final score with magnificent performances on the floor.
+On 29 October, the British team went through all 18 routines without any falls, with Purvis and Whitlock anchoring the team's final score with magnificent performances on the floor.
 Purvis, Whitlock, Wilson, Kristian Thomas, Brinn Bevan and Louis Smith became the first British men's team to finish on podium at a World Championships securing the silver medal with a score of 270.345, ahead of reigning World and Olympic Champion team China (269.959) and behind the new World Champions, Japan (270.818).
 Two days later Purvis competed in the all-around final and finished in 7th.
 On 31 October he competed in the floor final, where he finished in 5th.

-2016

-Purvis has his own gymnastics club called Dan Purvis Gymnastics based in the NAC Netherton and Dunes Southport.
-The club's first sessions started 1/11/16.